Best Oven-Roasted Broccoli With Nutritional Yeast

-Drizzle the florets with the olive oil and sprinkle the florets with 2 TBSP of nutritional yeast, followed by the garlic salt.
+- Drizzle the florets with the olive oil and sprinkle them with 2 TBSP of nutritional yeast, followed by the garlic salt.
 With a large spoon, give the broccoli a good toss in order to evenly coat the florets.
 You could also cover the bowl and shake the contents until evenly coated.
 When done, spread the florets out onto a baking sheet.
 Sprinkle the rest of the nutritional yeast over the broccoli florets.

-Bake in the oven for 15-20 minutes, tossing the broccoli halfway through.
+- Bake in the oven for 15-20 minutes, tossing the broccoli halfway through.

-Season with a bit of extra garlic salt if needed, and cracked black pepper if desired.
+- Season with a bit of extra garlic salt if needed, and cracked black pepper if desired.

 7 Comments on “Best Oven-Roasted Broccoli With Nutritional Yeast”